mozilla/global-sprint/_articles/projects.md

 [Web Literacy](https://github.com/mozilla/global-sprint/labels/%5BTrack%5D%20Web%20Literacy).

 Browse our featured projects below or see the [full list of projects on GitHub](https://github.com/mozilla/global-sprint/issues).
 Want to bring your own project to #mozsprint?
 [Register your project]({{ site.baseurl }}/project-lead)!
+Want to participate and contribute to one of these awesome projects?
+[Our site list and Registration page is here](https://mozilla.github.io/global-sprint/register/).